DulceF/computer-vision-rock-paper-scissors/README.md

         if cv2.waitKey(1) & 0xFF == ord('q'):
             break

-# After the loop release the cap object
+#After the loop release the cap object
 cap.release()
-# Destroy all the windows
+#Destroy all the windows
 cv2.destroyAllWindows()
 get_prediction()

+# Countdown
 Because the game is played regularly, I added a countdown to zero in which at the point the player should show their hands to the camera:

 import time